Skip to main content

 Class 800/801 trains are being manufactured in Japan at Kasado Works in Kudamatsu City in Yamaguchi Prefecture

-Based on the results and achievements of the Class 395 trains, Hitachi was awarded an official contract for the Intercity Express Programme (IEP) in 2012.
-Including additional orders, the contract covers the delivery of rolling stock (866 train cars), and their maintenance for 27.5 years.
-The IEP is the biggest project in railway history in the U.K. It will replace aging trains that have been running on the Great Western Main Line and the East Coast Main Line, which connect London and other major cities.
+Recognized for the results of the Class 395 trains, Hitachi was awarded an official contract for the Intercity Express Programme (IEP) in 2012.
+Including additional orders, the contract covers the delivery of rolling stock (866 train cars) and related maintenance for 27.5 years.
+IEP is the biggest project in railway history in the U.K. It will replace aging trains that have been running on the Great Western Main Line and the East Coast Main Line, which connect London and other major cities.

 The Class 800/801 trains were developed based on the "A-train" concept.
 Aluminium is used to create a lightweight structure.
 The trains feature an independent interior structure that Hitachi developed in Japan for superior environmental performance, as well as for safety and comfort.
 In addition, the Class 800/801 trains utilize technology that was developed for the Class 395 trains to make it more suitable for railway systems in the U.K. while also realizing high reliability.

 Shipments for Class 800/801 trains from Kasado Works to the U.K. began in January 2015.